 Corporate Vigilance guidelines are applicable to the Company.
 The Chief Vigilance Officer of BPCL looks after the activities of the Company.
 All the assistance is given to Chief Vigilance Officer by the Company.

 CORPORATE GOVERNANCE REPORT

-The Corporate Governance Report of the Company is enclosed as Annexure A.
+The Corporate Governance Report of the Company is enclosed as a part of the Annual Report.

 DIRECTORS' RESPONSIBILITY STATEMENT